Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Methods

+Equation~(\ref{eq:stat_model_like}) is based on a joint probability distribution over all of the variables.
+Hence, by definition, it is a generative model.

-As was used to calibrate the Orbiting Carbon Observatory-2 \cite{rosenberg_preflight_2017}, we make one of the lamps a variable aperture.
-Assume there are $J$ lamps, and without loss of generality, assume the variable aperture lamp is lamp $J$.
-Modify $\Phi_i$ as follows:
+The integrating sphere used calibrate the Orbiting Carbon Observatory-2 \cite{rosenberg_preflight_2017} has 10 lamps, and a single lamp with a variable aperture.
+To make our model more like this, we make one of the lamps a variable aperture.
+Under the assumption that there are $J$ lamps with lamp $J$ having a variable aperture, we modify $\Phi_i$ from Equation~(\ref{eq:stat_model_prob}) to

-where the $\psi_k$ are constants in [0,1] to be estimated, the $x_{iJk}$ are indicator variables that take values 0 and 1, and $\bpsi = (\psi_1, \dots, \psi_{N_v})$.
-At most one of $x_{iJ}, x_{iJ1}, \dots, x_{iJN_v}$ is~1, but they can all be~0.
-Consider an example with $N_v = 3$.
-The vector (0, 0, 0, 0) represents lamp $J$ being completely off, (1, 0, 0, 0) represents lamp $J$ being on at full power, (0, 1, 0, 0), represents lamp $J$ being on at the lowest of the three variable settings, and so on.
+where the first sum represents the lamps without a variable aperture and the second sum represents the lamp with the variable aperture.
+The $\psi_k$, which represent the fractional opening of the variable aperture, are constants in the interval [0,1] to be estimated.
+The $x_{ik}^{(J)}$ are indicator variables which take the values 0 and~1.
+At most one of $x_{ik}^{(J)}$ is~1, but they can all be~0.
+With $J$ lamps including a single variable aperture lamp taking one of $N_v$ levels if illuminated, there are $2^{J-1}(N_v + 1)$ unique lamp settings.

 A detail of integrating spheres is left out of our model for simplicity.
-The detail is that an integrating sphere is a diffuse optical cavity whose throughput will change depending when it is loaded by opening and closing shutters.
-Experience with one particular integrating sphere used in \cite{rosenberg2017preflight} indicates that this effect is at the 0.1~\% level, and it can be accommodated by multiplying the fluxes $\phi_j$ with a configuration factor that is experimentally determined.
-The experimental determination would be done by turning on a single lamp and measuring flux changes as other shutters are opened and closed.
+An integrating sphere is a diffuse optical cavity whose throughput will change depending on how it is loaded by opening and closing shutters.
+Experience with the integrating sphere used in \cite{rosenberg2017preflight} indicates that this effect can be at the 0.1~\% level, and it can be accommodated by multiplying the fluxes $\phi_j$ with experimentally determined configuration factors.
+The experimental determinations would be made by turning on a single lamp and measuring flux changes as other shutters are opened and closed.